polyfact/polyfire-chat-react-vite-ts-boilerplate/README.md

 ## 🌟 Features

-- Fully customizable chat UI with styled components.
-- Seamless integration with Polyfact SDK for chat functionalities.
+- Smooth integration with the Polyfire SDK for enhanced chat functionalities.
-- Pre-configured themes for chat, header, and footer.
+- Ready-to-use themes for chat, header, and footer, customizable to fit your needs.
-- Easy to adapt and extend.
+- Developed with the versatile and powerful React framework.

 ## 🔧 Prerequisites